 Find the Click slider and adjust the slider to your preference.
 Note that the sound of the click changes with the click pressure setting.

-To turn off Force click, untick the "Force Click and haptic feedback" box.
+To turn off Force click, deselect the “Force Click and haptic feedback” checkbox.
 This will disable the functionality described in the Trackpad preferences pane.

-A few of the examples of what you can do with a Force click will only work if "Force click with one finger" is active.
-You can enable or disable this in the "Point & Click" tab under "Look up & data detectors".
+A few of the examples of what you can do with a Force click only work if "Force click with one finger" is active.
+You enable or disable this in the "Point & Click" tab under "Look up & data detectors."

 On some Mac laptops, you can turn off the sound of your trackpad's click by selecting Silent clicking.